Kirk Hudson: Football League (2008–2010)

-Ashford Town (loan)

-On 9 August 2006, Hudson joined Southern League Western Division club Ashford Town (Middlesex) on a one-month loan, which was later extended for a second month.
-He made four league appearances.

 Brentford

 On 28 June 2010, Hudson joined League One club Brentford on a two-year contract for a fee that was later decided by an "amicable agreement".
 Manager Andy Scott stated in early July that he hoped to convert Hudson into a centre forward.
 Hudson picked up a groin injury a week before the beginning of the 2010–11 season, but returned to fitness in September and made his debut as a substitute for Nicky Adams after 66 minutes of a 1–0 defeat to Leyton Orient late in the month.
 Hudson made just three further substitute appearances over the following six weeks and requested a loan move in November 2010.
-On 31 December, he departed on loan until the end of the 2010–11 season.
+On 31 December 2010, Hudson reunited with his former Aldershot Town manager Terry Brown on loan at Conference Premier club AFC Wimbledon.
+Despite missing three weeks with a recurrence of the groin injury suffered in July 2010, Hudson made 14 appearances and scored one goal during the remainder of the 2010–11 season.

 Hudson was ruled out of the early months of the 2011–12 season with a hip injury suffered in July 2011.
 After returning to fitness in October, potential loan moves to Southend United and Hayes & Yeading United fell through and he departed Griffin Park by mutual consent on 12 March 2012, having failed to win a call into the first team squad since November 2010.

-AFC Wimbledon (loan)

-On 31 December 2010, Hudson reunited with his former Aldershot Town manager Terry Brown on loan at Conference Premier club AFC Wimbledon.
-Despite missing three weeks with a recurrence of the groin injury suffered in July 2010, Hudson made 14 appearances and scored one goal during the second half of the 2010–11 season.

 Return to non-League football

 On 21 August 2012, Hudson joined Isthmian League Premier Division club Canvey Island.
 He made just three substitute appearances before departing the club on 20 September.
-Hudson later played for Essex Olympian League clubs White Ensign and Shoebury Town.
+Hudson later played for Essex Olympian League clubs White Ensign and Shoebury Town between 2012 and 2022.
+He then transitioned into veterans' football, with Wakering Sports, Corinthians and Leigh United.